 Sometimes kicking back after a long work week becomes mandatory.
-If you have your sights set on something a little more scenic, here are some rooftop bars that can take your weekend to new heights.
+If you have your sights set on something a little more scenic, here are some rooftop bar and dining options that can take your weekend to new heights.

 Rooftop at The Roosevelt

 Relax, and soak up the sun high above the city.
 Take a time out with a drink at the Roosevelt’s rooftop bar, open seasonally starting in March each year.
 Bar offerings also include snacks and tropical frozen assortments.

 The rooftop is accessible to non-hotel guests with a full-day private cabana rental including bottled water and fresh fruit, with a maximum of eight guests.